 Trustee Expectations and Opportunities

 Through the dedicated efforts and generosity of its trustees, the foundation is committed to providing a measure of excellence beyond public funding to secure continued academic excellence at the University of Nebraska.
-Trustees live in all regions of the United States and even internationally, and they represent a wide array of professions.
-They offer invaluable leadership, professional skills, networking abilities and personal philanthropic support that contributes to the mission of the foundation.
+Trustees live in all regions of the United States and represent a wide array of professions.
+They offer invaluable leadership, professional skills, networking abilities and personal philanthropic support that contribute to the mission of the foundation.

-The following is an overview of the various ways trustees are asked to fulfill their role in advancing the mission of the foundation, as well as additional engagement opportunities for consideration:
+The following is an overview of the various ways trustees are asked to fulfill their role in advancing the mission of the foundation, as well as other engagement opportunities for consideration:

 General Rights and Duties